Nozbe/Michael.team/en/_posts/2010-02-17-why-are-so-many-smart-people-re-inventing-the.md

 Having an Internet company I meet lots of startups and they very often say things like "with our new model we don't need to charge people for our service, we'll serve ads in these very innovative ways and this will bring us great revenues".
 I even believed some of these statements as the guys running these companies were really sharp and smart people.

 When I met them 12 months later they'd ask me how to charge for a service, because the ads are not bringing in any money.
 The wheel remained round.
-My users [happily pay for Nozbe](http://www.nozbe.com/) because they know how much value and how big of an increase in their productivity it gives them... and they know we're running a profitable business that won't vanish anytime soon.
+My users [happily pay for Nozbe][n] because they know how much value and how big of an increase in their productivity it gives them... and they know we're running a profitable business that won't vanish anytime soon.
 Good old model that's worked for companies for ages... and works for me as well.

 ## 2. Venture Capital money will suddenly make our business great.
 No it won't.
 It will make you burn cash and fail.